NatalieLockyer/Hangman/README.md

 ### Win Screen Page

-If the user guesses all the letters before the hangman is hung, the game is complete and the users wins.
-A message is displayed explaining that they have won and would they like to play again.
+If the user guesses all the letters before the hangman is hung, the game is complete and the user wins.
+A message is displayed explaining that they have won and would they like to play again?

 <p align="center">
 <img src="./assets/images/readme_imgs/winning_letter.png">